-Looking for advice on GR10 trail running ?
+Looking for advice on hiking the GR10 trail?
 We have put together the best of the GR10 trail to help you along your way.

 The GR10 runs the length of the Pyrenees Mountains.
 Roughly 900 km, it would take about two months to complete it in entirety.